openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Reduces floating-point precision element-wise by modeling the effect of converting a floating-point value to a lower precision format using `exponent_bits` and `mantissa_bits` and back to the original precision format of `operand` tensor and produces a `result` tensor.
-When the number of exponent bits or mantissa bits exceed that of the operand's, those relevant conversions are skipped.
+Performs element-wise conversion of `operand` to another floating-point type that uses `exponent_bits` and `mantissa_bits` and back to the original floating-point type and produces a `result` tensor.

+More formally:
+  * The mantissa bits of the original value are updated to round the original value to the nearest value representable with `mantissa_bits` using `roundToIntegralTiesToEven` semantics.
-The input values are rounded to the nearest value representable with the given number of mantissa bits (using "ties to even" semantics), and any values that exceed the range specified by the number of exponent bits are clamped to positive or negative infinity.
+  * Then, if `mantissa_bits` are smaller than the number of mantissa bits of the original value, the mantissa bits are truncated to `mantissa_bits`.
+  * Then, if the exponent bits of the intermediate result don't fit into the range provided by `exponent_bits`, the intermediate result overflows to infinity using the original sign or underflows to zero using the original sign.

 ### Inputs